talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 - Control stores for trials 77, 86, and 88 are 233, 155, and 237 respectively.
 - Stores 77 and 88 show significant differences in at least two of the three months.

-## Task 3: Analytics and Commercial Application
+## 4.Task 3: Analytics and Commercial Application

 - Created a PowerPoint presentation using the Pyramid Principle to share key insights with the client.
 - Submitted a report incorporating data visualizations, insights, and recommendations.

-## Feedback and Reflection
+##5.
+Feedback and Reflection

 I greatly value the feedback received throughout the internship.